Paul Martin (illustrator): Collier's

-His drawing style was simple yet bold.
-It captured the brightness, carefreeness, and innocence of youth.
-There was a nostalgic quality to them.
-They resonated with the masses, who had just lived through a catastrophic world war and influenza pandemic.
-Martin excluded the nonessential details (extra people, scenery, structures, trees, etc.), which allowed viewers to make an instant connection.
-His paintings are often easy to recognize, since their theme and style stayed fairly consistent.
-They sometimes give the illusion of three-dimensional depth.
-This was achieved through the use of various techniques, such as color intensity variation, linear perspective, and overlapping.
-His cover art almost always had a holiday or seasonal theme or reflected the magazine's image.
-(Note: Collier's tended to prefer non-detailed cover art that conveyed plain and simple thoughts.
-The opposite was true with The Post.)
-This was common practice back then.
-It only once corresponded to an article.
+His drawing style was simple yet bold, and nostalgically captured the bright, carefree innocence of youth.
+It resonated with people who had just lived through a catastrophic world war and an influenza pandemic.
+Martin excluded nonessential details such as extra figures, scenery, structures, and trees, which allowed viewers to make an instant connection.
+His paintings are often easily recognizable, since their themes and styles remained fairly consistent.
+They sometimes gave the illusion of three-dimensional depth.
+This effect was achieved by using techniques such as color intensity variation, linear perspective, and overlapping.
+His cover art almost always had a holiday or seasonal theme, or otherwise reflected the magazine's image.
+(Note: This was common practice at the time.
+Collier's tended to prefer less detailed cover art that conveyed plain & simple thoughts.
+The Post adopted an opposing approach.)
+It only once directly corresponded to an inside article.

-Creative Process.
-Martin started by coming up with ideas and turning them into conceptual sketches.
-They were further developed into rough drafts and sent to art editors for publication consideration.
-The ones approved came back with or without a modification request.
-(The rejects were sometimes submitted elsewhere.)
-He then hired boys for photo sessions, most of whom lived locally.
-The film was developed into prints in a darkroom.
-He drew the preliminary and final versions, using several of these prints as guidelines.
-This gave him more options and flexibility compared to using real-life models.
-It was also a more practical process, given children's natural tendency to be active and impatient.
-He interacted with them from behind the camera in order to get the right facial expression.
-His wife helped out by preparing the models for their scene.
-(Note: Locales: Manhattan studio, 1920–25; Millwood home, 1925–32.
-American Art Annual, 1922 p.
-498. Studio address.
+Creative Process: Martin first visualized ideas and developed them into conceptual sketches.
+These were further developed into rough drafts and sent to art editors for possible publication.
+Submissions were returned as either rejected or accepted—with or without a request for modification.
+Rejected submissions were sometimes resubmitted elsewhere.
+Martin then hired mostly local boys for photo sessions.
+Afterward, prints were made in a darkroom from the developed film.
+He drew the preliminary and final versions, using these prints as guides.
+This process gave him more options and flexibility than using real-life models.
+It was also more practical, given children's tendency to be active and impatient.
+He interacted with them from behind the camera to capture the correct facial expressions.
+His wife helped by preparing the models for their scenes.
+(Note: American Art Annual, 1922, p.
+498. His studios were in Manhattan (1920–25) and at home in Millwood (1925–32).
 HathiTrust.)

-Collier's advertising and circulation revenues steadily declined after World War II.
-The main culprit was the rapid growth of television.
+Collier's advertising and circulation revenues steadily declined after World War II, primarily driven by the rapid rise of television.
 Collier's was forced to cease publication in December 1956.
-Its top competitors (Life, Look, and Post) were able to hold out longer.
+Its top competitors (Life, Look, and the Post) held out longer.